hmcts/civil-ccd-definition/README.md

 Before running API tests, you will need the `SENDGRID_API_KEY` environment variable setup and to be running the service locally along with all containers.

-To run API tests enter `yarn test:api`.
+To run API tests enter `yarn test:api-unspec`.

 ## License